aleksejspopovs/algorithm-playground/design/Execution_Model.md

 - a **constructor**, which takes no arguments, calls the parent's constructor, and then may
 	- create input and output plugs by calling `this.newInputPlug(name, updateHandler)` or `this.newOutputPlug(name)`
-	- configure its minimum displayed size TKTK
 	- initialize its state object, `this.state`

+- a **layout creator**, `createLayout()`, which returns `null` or a DOM element.
+This method may be called more than once, and should not change the state of the object.

-- a **render method**, `render(node)`, which renders the current state of the box into the HTML element `node`.
+- a **render method**, `render(node)`, which renders the current state of the box into the DOM element `node`. `node` is a DOM element that was obtained by creating a `div`, inserting an output of `createLayout()` (`render(node)` might also have been called on it previously).
+Do not assume that `node` contains the result of the *last* call to `createLayout()`.
 The render method, as well as any DOM event listeners created in it, may not modify box state (see "Processing mode" below for more details).

-	`node`, as well as any HTML elements created by `render`, may not be accessed or modified outside of a call to `render`.
 	Long-term state should not be stored in HTML elements: while they will generally be persisted (so it is fine, for example, to create a text input element and expect that it will be around long enough for the user to be able to type something in it), the `render` method should not assume this, nor should it assume that the `node` element will be the same across all calls to `render`.

-`APGObject` provides a dummy constructor and a render method that do not do anything, and an implementor may rely on their presence.
+`APGObject` provides a dummy constructor, layout creator and a render method that do not do anything, and an implementor may rely on their presence.

-Additionally, a subclass of `APGObject` must have a static member `metadata`, containing metadata about the box type to be used in the UI.[^obj-metadata]
+Additionally, a subclass of `APGObject` must have a static function `metadata`, containing metadata about the box type to be used in the UI.

 ## Processing mode